 Time: 8:30am to 9:45am

 Location: Parish Office at Saint Clement

 Join a team of parishioners to prepare and serve dinner to approximately 40 homeless guests who are part of the LPCS program.
 Volunteers split bringing the food and beverages.
-The Shelter is located in the basement of the Lincoln Park Presbyterian Church.
+The LPCS is located in the basement of the Lincoln Park Presbyterian Church.
 Due to meal planning and small space, volunteers must register in advance.
-Contact Joanna Krynski to participate.

 Franciscan Outreach Shelter